kos-lang/kos/doc/design.md

 Clear order of expression evaluation
 ------------------------------------

-There are no operators in Kos, which modify a variable in place, such as `++`.
+There are no operators in Kos, which modify a variable in place, such as `++` and `--`.
 The `+=` operator can be used to increment a value.
 This reduces chances of writing unreadable code, such as:

     b = ++a + 2 * ++a; // What is the order of evaluation?